Edinburgh Shore Excursions

 Can you solve the mystery of the Stone of Destiny?

 After 5 centuries of Scottish kings being crowned at Scone, Edward the First, Hammer of the Scots, removed the sacred stone to Westminster, but was it the real one?

 You can ponder this great mystery as you wander through the 100 acres of lush woodland.
 Don’t forget to try the challenge of the Murray Star Maze before we depart for Andrew Carnegie’s birthplace museum, in Fife.

 From rags to riches, we visit the birthplace of Andrew Carnegie, once of the richest men in the world.
 Discover how Andrew, born in Dunfermline in 1835 a weaver’s son, emigrated to Pittsburgh in the USA, starting up his businesses and became the richest man in the world, as well as one of the most generous philanthropists of all time.

-Get in touch today to secure your Private Shore Excursion from Edinburgh ports, South Queensferry, Newhaven, Rosyth or Leith.
+Get in touch today to secure your Edinburgh Shore Excursion from local ports; South Queensferry, Newhaven, Rosyth or Leith.
 Why not customise your private tour from the ports in Edinburgh, visiting exactly where you would like to go, and what you would like to experience.
 Enjoy the beauty of mix and matching your ideal visitor attractions, to make your excursion on the shores of Scotland, a wonderful day to remember for a lifetime.

 We are always on standby and ready to answer any questions or queries you may have.